-Research such as this makes clear that people with hip osteoarthritis are too often told only about hip replacement as a treatment, so they do not even know about the nonsurgical treatments available.
-Here is what researchers said: “Conservative treatment modalities in osteoarthritis of hip or knee are underused, whereas the demand for surgery is rising substantially.
-To improve the use of conservative treatments, a more in-depth understanding of the reasons for patients’ treatment choice is required.
+Medicine can offer many options for hip pain relief beyond drugs and medications.
+Research such as those studies above makes it clear that people with hip arthritis are too often told only about hip replacement as a treatment, so they do not even know about a nonsurgical arthritis treatment option that may be available beyond pain medication or “live with it.”
+Here is what researchers said in the journal Arthritis Care and Research (3): “Conservative treatment modalities in arthritis of hip or knee are underused, whereas the demand for surgery is rising substantially.
+To improve the use of conservative arthritis treatments, a more in-depth understanding of the reasons for patients’ treatment choice is required.
 This study identifies the reasons for choice of treatment in patients with hip or knee osteoarthritis.

 Various treatment options were discussed: medication, exercise, physical therapy, injections, surgery, complementary and alternative treatment.
 Four key themes underlying the choice for or against a treatment were identified: